JohnStuartPhil/project-2-rpsls/README.md

   - The instructions are in a pop-up modal which is featured in the footer of the website.

 ![Modal before button pressed](assets/imagesforreadme/modalbeforebuttonpressed.PNG)

+  - When the instructions button is pressed, they appear in the Modal.

 ![Modal showing instructions](assets/imagesforreadme/modalshowinginstructions.PNG)

 - **For mobile screens**